Skip to content

 starts_with

-property: the property whose values you want to check for beginning characters.
+text: the string or text property you want to check for the substring.

-text: the sequence of characters that the values should begin with.
+substring: the string that the text should start with.

 string_to_number